rudolfdobias/Firefly.SimpleXls/README.md

         settings => {
-            settings.OmitEmptyColumns = true,                   // Default true; Colums with no values will be omitted settings.SheetName = "My customized sheet name",    // Default model name; Human-friendly name of the sheet settings.UseCulture = new CultureInfo("hu-HU"),     // Default CurrentCulture; Spefific culture for converters and localization. settings.Localizer = MyStringLocalizer,             // Default null; Provide an ILocalizer if you want to translate sheet data settings.TranslateHeaders = true                    // Default true; Translates headers with Localizer, if present
+            settings.OmitEmptyColumns = true,                   // Default true; Colums with no values will be omitted settings.SheetName = "My customized sheet name",    // Default model name; Human-friendly name of the sheet settings.UseCulture = new CultureInfo("cs-CZ"),     // Default CurrentCulture; Spefific culture for converters and localization. settings.Localizer = MyStringLocalizer,             // Default null; Provide an ILocalizer if you want to translate sheet data settings.Translate = true                           // Default true; Translates headers with Localizer, if present
             }
         )
         .Export("eshop_orders.xlsx");